 Please scroll down to attempt this month’s grammar quiz.
 (Please note that questions are in Irish only.)

-If you’re often tormented by grammar questions and if you’re keen to improve your standard of written Irish and gain a better understanding of some of the language’s more complex rules, maybe you’d be interested in doing the Intensive Preparatory Course in Written Irish this spring.
+If you’re often tormented by grammar questions and if you’re keen to improve your standard of written Irish and gain a better understanding of some of the language’s more complex rules, maybe you’d be interested in doing the Intensive Preparatory Course in Written Irish between February and May this year.
 The course focuses on grammatical accuracy, writing style and translation skills.
 There’s also be an emphasis on the technological resources available in Irish, including those that are online.

 Course participants will do most of the coursework on Gaelchultúr’s e-learning website, ranganna.com, where they will have access to interactive exercises, videos and comprehensive notes.
 One-day workshops are also organised on four different Saturdays during the course, in Dublin city centre (these are not compulsory, however).
 As well as that, participants may submit homework and receive comprehensive feedback within one week.

-In terms of the standard, the course is suitable for people who already have a good standard of Irish but who wish to brush up on their written Irish and improve their translational skills.
-It’s good preparation too for people who are considering applying for a postgraduate Irish course but who feel that they don’t have the required standard in the language, Gaelchultúr’s Dioplóma Iarchéime san Aistriúchán programme (Postgraduate Diploma in Translation), for example.
-It’s also suitable for those working through the medium of Irish on a daily basis – journalists, teachers, civil servants and translators, for example.
+In terms of the standard, the course is suitable for people who already have a good standard of Irish but who wish to brush up on their written Irish and improve their translation skills.
+It’s good preparation also for those who are considering applying for a postgraduate Irish course (Dioplóma Iarchéime san Aistriúchán/Postgraduate Diploma in Translation, for example) but who feel that they don’t have the required standard in the language.
+It’s also suitable for those working through Irish on a daily basis – journalists, teachers, civil servants and translators, for example.
+To download the course brochure, please click here.

-If you feel that the above course is not suitable for you, please visit gaelchultur.com in order to see the wide range of courses we provide.
-And don’t forget that you can do a course online on ranganna.com as well!
+If you feel that the above programme is not suitable for you, please visit gaelchultur.com in order to see the wide range of courses we provide.
+And don’t forget that you can do an online course on ranganna.com as well!